djdabs/candy-machine-mint/README.md

 REACT_APP_SOLANA_NETWORK=devnet
 ```

 This identifies the Solana network you want to connect to.
-Options are `devnet`, `testnet`, and `mainnet`.
+Options are `devnet`, `testnet`, and `mainnet-beta`.

 ```
 REACT_APP_SOLANA_RPC_HOST=https://explorer-api.devnet.solana.com